-This thesis shows some analysis of Floquet Theory (Floquet, 1883), that refers to a solution of a Linear Periodic Time Varying (LPTV) system, represented by a system of ordinary differential equations (ODE).
-An LPTV system is defined by a square matrix At which is periodic with respect to the time variable t, with time period T>0 (i.e At=At+T).
-According to Floquet Theory (see Theorem 2.1 below for full details), the solution of an LPTV system defined by the n×n matrix At=At+T, includes the multiplication of the following n×n matrices: Pt=Pt+T and expRt where R is a constant (subjected to t).
-Floquet Theory is setup by the following equation:
+This thesis applies Floquet theory (Floquet, 1883) to solve linear periodic time-varying (LPTV) systems, which may be represented by systems of ordinary differential equations (ODEs).
+A LPTV system is defined by a square periodic matrix At with period T>0 [i.e., At=At+T].
+According to Floquet theory (see Theorem 2.1 below for full details), the solution of a LPTV system defined by the n×n matrix At=At+T includes the product of the n×n matrices Pt=Pt+T and expRt, where R is a constant (independent of t).
+Floquet theory is setup by the following equation: